Automating video editing in n8n

 - Whisper returns timestamps and a JSON transcript.
 Store that transcript in Notion or a temporary JSON node.

-- Timing note: on modest cloud CPU this step can take 5–7 minutes for a 3–5 minute clip.
+- On modest cloud CPU this step can take 5–7 minutes for a 3–5 minute clip.
 Plan for that when you queue runs.

 - Feed the transcript to a model and ask for a cut list.
-My prompt asks for segments with start/end seconds, short intent label (e.g. hook, point, payoff), and recommended shot length.
+My prompt asks for segments with start and end seconds, a short intent label such as hook, point, or payoff, and the recommended shot length.

 - I use a mid-tier large model for this.
 The output is a JSON array of segments.
 Example element: